marinamoger/databases-portfolio-project/README.md

 Project Group: 45
 Group Members: Lei Feng, Marina Moger
 URL: http://classwork.engr.oregonstate.edu:1045/
+Description: This project uses a normalized MySQL relational database designed to support the operations of a multi-location automotive service business.
+The schema includes entities for locations, employees, customers, services, and invoices, with invoices serving as the central transactional record through foreign key relationships.
+Services are linked to invoices using a junction table to support many-to-many relationships while preserving data integrity.
+All database interactions are performed through stored procedures, centralizing business logic and enforcing consistent, reliable CRUD operations across the system.

 ## Citation:
 Some code is adapted from Canvas CS340 Course Module.